vuejs/docs/src/guide/ssr/universal.md

 ## Custom Directives

 Most [custom directives](/guide/custom-directive.html#custom-directives) directly manipulate the DOM, which will cause errors during SSR.
-There are two ways to work around this:

-1. Prefer using components as the abstraction mechanism instead of directives.
+We recommend to prefer using components as the abstraction mechanism instead of directives.

-2. If you have a custom directive that cannot be easily replaced by components, you can provide a "server-side version" of it using the `directives` option when creating the server renderer.